-Lord, give me the grace of speaking holy words that always give You glory and reflect the eternal Truths alive in Your Heart.
+Lord of all Truth, give me the grace of speaking holy words that always give You glory and reflect the eternal Truths alive in Your Heart.
 Help me to also be aware of the lies all around me in this world of sin.
 May Your Heart filter out the errors and allow only the seeds of Truth to be planted in my own mind and heart.
 Jesus, I trust in You.

 The Crucifixion Draws Near

 The Jews picked up rocks to stone Jesus.
 Jesus answered them, “I have shown you many good works from my Father.
 For which of these are you trying to stone me?”
 John 10:31–32